"More then a photographer. I am

 Trained in Perinatal Mood and Anxiety Disorders

 My name is Leann Allen, aka Mrs. Sprinkles.
 I have been holding a camera for as long as I can remember, and before that I was holding a pencil.
 I was the official documenter at family gatherings, whether I was snapping awkward photos of people while they ate potluck, or drawing their portraits.
 I have always been an artist, dabbling in every media imaginable.
 I even spent some time entering into 4H contests, and have a few published coloring books and poems.
 But it wasn't until I got into professional photography that I really found my passion.
-A few years of stumbling through classes and youtube videos, I got the hang of it.
+A few years of stumbling through classes and youtube videos, I got the hang of my camera.
 But I kept getting burnt out.
 I would go through huge seasons of inspiration, and then feel just bleh at the end of each one.
 Until I discovered my love affair with birth.

 When I first heard about birth photography, I was amazed, but I never thought it would actually be something I could do.
 I wish I could go back and tell myself "Hey!
 You made it!
 This is it!" because if I knew then what I know now, I would have jumped into this pool with a splash.
 How it really started, was more of a gradual toe dipping.
 A birth here or there while I kept up my other photography.
-Regardless, I am so proud of this journey and how far I have come.
+I am so proud of this journey and how far I have come.